-Cash flows from operating activities.
 Significant components of the increase in cash flows from operating activities in 2013 compared to 2012 include increased net income due primarily to increased sales and lower SG&A expenses, as a percentage of sales, in 2013 as described in more detail above under "Results of Operations."
 Significant components of the increase in cash flows from operating activities were related to changes in working capital, including Merchandise inventories, Accounts payable and Accrued expenses and other.
 The impact of the changes in inventory balances, which increased in both years but by a lesser amount in 2013 compared to 2012, is explained in more detail below.
-Items positively affecting Accrued expenses and other include the timing of accruals and payments for legal settlements and non-income taxes (primarily sales taxes), and the adjustment of accruals during 2012 resulting from the favorable resolution of income taxes, and changes in Accounts payable, which are affected by the timing and mix of merchandise purchases, the most significant category of which were domestic purchases.
+Items positively affecting Accrued expenses and other include the timing of accruals and payments for legal settlements and non-income taxes (primarily sales taxes), and the adjustment of accruals during 2012 resulting from the favorable resolution of income tax examinations which did not recur in 2013.
+Partially offsetting the positive impact of the items discussed above were reduced incentive compensation accruals, increased cash payments for income taxes, and changes in Accounts payable, which are affected by the timing and mix of merchandise purchases, the most significant category of which were domestic purchases.

-On an ongoing basis, we closely monitor and manage our inventory balances, and they may fluctuate from period to period based on new store openings, the timing of purchases, and other factors.
-Merchandise inventories increased by 7% during 2013, compared to a 19% increase in 2012.
+In addition, our merchandise inventories increased by 7% during 2013, compared to a 19% increase in 2012.
 The percentage increase in inventories in 2013 was less than the prior year due to our emphasis on more effective inventory management and our related efforts to control shrink.
 Inventory levels in the consumables category increased by \$168.0 million, or 12%, in 2013 compared to an increase of \$245.7 million, or 22%, in 2012.
 The seasonal category decreased by \$4.7 million, or 1%, in 2013 compared to an increase of \$70.2 million, or 18%, in 2012.
 The home products category increased \$22.0 million, or 9%, in 2013 compared to an increase of \$56.2 million, or 29%, in 2012.
 The apparel category decreased by \$29.5 million, or 9%, in 2013 compared to an increase of \$16.0 million, or 5%, in 2012.